 Cloud Imaging, as defined in this specification, is consistent with the model implicit in PWG MFD Model and Common Semantics v1.0 [PWG 5108.01], except that Cloud Imaging places a set of Cloud-based components between the Client and the Imaging Device.
 Normative definitions and semantics of printing terms used in this specification are derived from [PWG 5108.01], with most of the terms in the more general model being implicitly prefaced by “Cloud”.
 These Cloud Imaging specific components and processes are described in detail or by reference in Section 4 of this specification.
 The definitions of Cloud Imaging specific terms below are summary statements provided for reference convenience and are in no way supplant the detailed definitions provided in Section 4.

-Association: the process by which a User is paired with a registered Device. or Cloud Service
+Association: the process by which a User is paired with a registered Device or Cloud Service.

 Client-side and Device-side: Cloud Imaging is distinguished by inserting a set of elements in the Cloud environment between the Job Originator and the Imaging Device.
 The path between the Job Originator and the Cloud is referred to as the “Client-side”.
 The path between the Cloud and the Imaging Device is referred to as the “Device-side”.
 The distinction is made because, in many cases, details of Client-side interaction can be considered independently from Device-side interactions.